The PAVMT has nine directors, including its officers. Collectively, they serve as the board of directors.

 Executive Board Vice President

-Hina also served on the first executive board for PAVMT and continues to help our fellow PA’s in Leadership, Advocacy/Legislation, Job opportunities and Education.
-With her background in education, she continues to serve as a guest lecturer for many PA programs on Introduction to Telemedicine courses.
-Her passion for education allows her to also serve as the mentor for the new Student Director.
+Hina served on the first executive board for PAVMT and continues to lead our Education pillar.
+She teaches PA students about telemedicine, serves as a guest lecturer to various PA programs , state organizations and sister affiliations.She works behind the scenes with PA programs in creating telemedicine curriculum that can be integrated into PA education.
+Her passion for education allows her to also serve as the mentor for the Student Director.

 Executive Board Treasurer